leonp/jekyll-tachyons/README.md

 Jekyll Tachyons is a base Jekyll theme that:

-- imports Tachyons modules as SASS files
+- imports Tachyons individual modules (borders, spacing, flexbox etc. etc. etc.) as individual SASS files
 - provides an option to inline styles
 - creates basic `default` and `post` layout files
 - adds a `c-sans-serif` variable to `_variables.scss`
 - adds a `.c-sans-serif` rule to `_c.scss`

+Useful if you're using Tachyons and want to get a Jekyll site up and running quickly, while controlling what [Tachyons modules](http://tachyons.io/docs/table-of-styles/) you load.
+Tachyons is a small CSS framework, but you still want to avoid loading CSS you don't need.

 ## Installation